fazli96/CZ4010-Assignment/README.md

 # Objective

 The objective of this project is to implement a linear cryptanalysis attack against a Substitution-Permutation Network (SPN) in order to recover at least all the bits of the final round key.
-The SPN network used for this project consists of only 4 rounds with each Substitution-Box (S-box) being the same across all the rounds.
+The SPN network used for this project as shown in Figure 1 consists of only 4 rounds with each Substitution-Box (S-box) being the same across all the rounds.
 Each round consists of substitution, a transposition of the bits (i.e., permutation of the bit positions), and key mixing.

 # Development